prysmaticlabs/documentation/website/docs/install/install-with-script.md

         </ul>
       </TabItem>
     </Tabs>
-    <p>Your Nethermind execution node will begin syncing after you issue this command [<a href='#footnote-10'>10</a>].
+    <p>Your Nethermind execution node will begin syncing.
 This should take about two hours to complete.
 You can proceed to the next step while Nethermind syncs.</p>
   </TabItem>
   <TabItem value="besu">
-    <p>Install the latest stable release of Besu by following the instructions on the <a href='https://besu.hyperledger.org/en/stable/HowTo/Get-Started/Installation-Options/Install-Binaries/'>Besu binary distributions</a> page.
-Then, issue the following command from a terminal window [<a href='#footnote-9'>9</a>]:</p>
+    <p>Install the latest stable release of Besu from the <a href='https://github.com/hyperledger/besu/releases'>Besu releases</a> page.
+Run the following command to start your execution node:</p>
     <Tabs groupId="network" defaultValue="mainnet" values={[
         {label: 'Mainnet', value: 'mainnet'},
         {label: 'Testnet', value: 'testnet'}